jeancochrane/jeancochrane.com/content/blog/recursion-and-iteration.md

 follow on execution, is not necessarily so.
 This is a distinction with a lot of difference, and it has little to do with whether or not the function "calls itself."

-The distinction is easier to see in Scheme, since Scheme affords more control over the process and has simpler execution rules than Python.
+In Python, it turns out that both this function and the process it spawns will be recursive: that's just the way that the runtime works.
+But since Scheme is [tail-recursive](https://en.wikipedia.org/wiki/Tail_call), we can note an important difference in the way that the machine will follow our instructions.
 Here's an equivalent procedure in Scheme:

 ```scheme
 <recursive procedure>